Scroll and Tablet Blog

 Share on Twitter, or Instagram, or really wherever you want.

-To learn more about how the ancients interacted with the natural world around them, enroll in our new 1-credit “appetizer” course CLAS-B 314 The Environment in the Ancient World, coming in the second-third of Spring 2023 with no pre-reqs.
-Or to learn more about how Romans always went big and never went home, enroll in CLAS-C 102 Ancient Roman Culture, also coming up Spring 2023, and earn GEC credits while you’re at it!
+To learn more about how the ancients interacted with the natural world around them, enroll in our new 1-credit “appetizer” course CLAS-B 314 The Environment in the Ancient World, coming in soon with no pre-reqs.
+Or to learn more about how Romans always went big and never went home, enroll in CLAS-C 102 Ancient Roman Culture, also coming up Spring 2025, and earn GEC credits while you’re at it!
 Can’t get enough of Ancient Greece and Rome?
 Earn a Classics Minor in just 15 credits!

 *As an iconographic specialist, the author of this post wishes to stress that she realizes the pictured coin most likely shows Silenus, rather than Hephaestus, as indicated by the upheld kylix and lack of other defining attribute.
 However, if you want to step to her on this in an academic argument, she will assert that the iconography of Hephaestus is underdeveloped and most likely related to Silenus imagery within the particular context of “bearded man rides donkey and looks ridiculous” motif.
 But really, she just thought the combination of image and caption were too funny to pass up, and let’s face it, not even Hephaestus’ mother cared that much about him.
 When was the last time he smote anyone, anyway?